-If you're a current or aspiring professional working with parents and families, Wheelock College's innovative Graduate Certificate in Parenting Education can supplement your experience, develop your skills and knowledge, and help you advance to leadership roles.
+If you're a current or aspiring professional working with parents and families, Wheelock College's innovative Graduate Certificate in Family and Parenting Services can supplement your experience, develop your skills and knowledge, and help you advance to leadership roles.

 This 12-credit certificate program is designed for professionals who work in a variety of settings, including in schools, at home, and in the community.